Adversarial Policies Beat Superhuman Go AIs: Background

 \subsection{KataGo}

-We chose to attack KataGo as it is the strongest publicly available Go AI system.
+We chose to attack KataGo as it is the strongest publicly available Go AI system at the time of writing.
 KataGo won against ELF OpenGo~\citep{tian2019} and Leela Zero~\citep{pascutto2019} after training for only 513 V100 GPU days~\citep[section~5.1]{wu2019}.
 ELF OpenGo is itself superhuman, having won all 20 games played against four top-30 professional players.
-The latest networks of KataGo are even stronger than the original, having been trained for over 10,000 V100-equivalent GPU days.
-Indeed, even the policy network with \emph{no search} is competitive with top professionals (see Section~\ref{app:experiments:strength}).
+The latest networks of KataGo are even stronger than the original, having been trained for over 15,000 V100-equivalent GPU days (Appendix~\ref{app:compute-estimates:katago}).
+Indeed, even the policy network with \emph{no search} is competitive with top professionals (see Appendix~\ref{app:experiments:strength:katago-no-search}).
 KataGo learns via self-play, using an AlphaZero-style training procedure~\citep{silver2018}.
 The agent contains a neural network with a \emph{policy head}, outputting a probability distribution over the next move, and a \emph{value head}, estimating the win rate from the current state.
-It then conducts Monte-Carlo Tree Search (MCTS) using these heads to select self-play moves.
-KataGo trains the policy head to predict the outcome of this tree search, a policy improvement operator, and trains the value head to predict whether the agent wins the self-play game.
+It then conducts Monte-Carlo Tree Search (MCTS) using these heads to select self-play moves, described in Appendix~\ref{app:mcts-review}.
+KataGo trains its policy head to mimic the outcome of this tree search, and its value head to predict whether the agent wins the self-play game.
+Each step of training is designed to act as a policy-improvement operator.

-In contrast to AlphaZero, KataGo also has a number of additional heads predicting auxiliary targets such as the opponent's move on the following turn and which player ``owns'' a square on the board.
-These heads' output are not used for actual game play---they serve only to speed up training via the addition of auxiliary losses.
-KataGo additionally introduces architectural improvements such as global pooling, and improvements to the training process such as playout cap randomization.
+In contrast to AlphaZero, KataGo has several additional heads that predict auxiliary targets such as the opponent's next move and which player ``owns'' a square on the board.
+The outputs of these heads are not used for actual game play, serving only to speed up training via the addition of auxiliary losses.
+KataGo also introduces architectural improvements such as global pooling, training process improvements such as playout cap randomization, and hand-engineered input features such as a ladderable stones mask.

-These modifications to KataGo improve its sample and compute efficiency by several orders of magnitude relative to prior work such as ELF OpenGo.
-For this reason, we choose to build our attack on top of KataGo, although in principle the same attack could be implemented on top of any AlphaZero-style training pipeline.
-We describe our extensions to KataGo in the following section.
+These modifications to KataGo improve its sample and compute efficiency by several orders of magnitude over prior work such as ELF OpenGo, and protect KataGo from some previously known vulnerabilities in neural-net-based Go AIs (Appendix~\ref{app:bot_weaknesses}).
+For these reasons, we choose to build our attack on top of KataGo, adopting its various architecture and training improvements and hand-engineered features.
+In principle though, the same attack could be implemented on top of any AlphaZero-style training pipeline.